 REITs are total return investments.
 They typically provide high dividends plus the potential for moderate, long-term capital appreciation.
 Long-term total returns of REIT stocks tend to be similar to those of value stocks and more than the returns of lower risk bonds.

-Real Estate is the third largest asset class
+Commercial real estate is the third largest asset class

 Because of the strong dividend income REITs provide, they are an important investment both for retirement savers and for retirees who require a continuing income stream to meet their living expenses.
-REITs dividends are substantial because they are required to distribute at least 90 percent of their taxable income to their shareholders annually.
+REITs dividends are substantial because they are required to distribute at least 90% of their taxable income to their shareholders annually.
 Their dividends are fueled by the stable stream of contractual rents paid by the tenants of their properties.
 The relatively low correlation of listed REIT stock returns with the returns of other equities and fixed-income investments also makes REITs a good portfolio diversifier.
 REIT returns tend to “zig” when those of other investments “zag,” helping to reduce a portfolio’s overall volatility and improve its returns for a given level of risk.

 REITs historically offer investors: